jackiehjm/stx-docs/doc/source/security/kubernetes/utility-script-to-display-certificates.rst

 For scalability in a Distributed cloud system, the Subcloud ICA certificates are redirected to a file.
-The script displays the path to the file with a note at the end of the output file.
+The script displays the path to the file with a note at the end of the displayed output.

 .. code-block:: none